ElementalMP4/Starling/README.md

 - GCC
 - NASM
 - Qemu
-- A flavour of Linux
+- A flavour of Linux or WSL

-It is possible to use WSL for the linux component of this endeavour.
-Additionally, using an ARM-based computer *should* work, but as of yet it is not tested.

 Run `make` to create the disk image.

+**NOTE:** The makefile will **only** work on Linux.
+If you are using Windows, I recommend using WSL with VSCode to build and then Qemu on Windows to test.

 Assuming everything works, you can now load `Starling.img` into Qemu.